-In the case of mobility between Programme and Partner Countries, the organisational support grant is calculated on the number of all supported outbound mobile participants from Programme Countries and all inbound mobile participants from Partner Countries.
+In the case of mobility between Programme and Partner Countries, the organisational support grant is calculated on the number of granted mobilities, including all supported outbound mobile participants from Programme Countries and all inbound mobile participants from Partner Countries.
 Mobile participants with a zero-grant from EU funds for the entire mobility period may count as supported mobile participant as they benefit from the mobility framework and organisational activities.
+This excludes persons accompanying participants during their activity abroad, and additional mobilities that may be organised by transferring funds between budget categories.